2-Definition of Integers solved problems

 We have to include 0 and +ve numbers.
 Suppose we need to include non-positive integers.

 The zero should be there, as should all the negative numbers.
-0 is a standalone element and is included while excluding non-negative Integers or nonpositive integers.
+0 is a standalone element and is included while excluding non-negative Integers or non-positive integers.

 Solved problems 1 and 2.

-For solved problem 2, which one of the following is not a number?
+For problem 2, which of the following is not a number?
 10, 2, 8, 1/4.
 The integers include zero and positive and negative numbers; non-integers are fractions or decimals.
 Option D is not an integer, A is a negative integer, and B and C are positive integers. d is selected.

 Solved problem-3.

-For solved problem-3, which of the following describes the given set? {…, -5, -4, -3, -2, -1, 0).
-The dots explain that we have negative numbers till infinity; if we read, we have 0, -1, -2, -3, -4, -5.
 We need the expression that describes the content of the set.
 This justification for the set builder has four options; we need to select one of these choices, which is correct.
-The first choice states the set is a negative whole number.
+The first choice states that the set consists of negative whole numbers.

 The second choice states the set is Non-(+ve) numbers.
 The third choice states the set is of -ve numbers.
-The fourth choice states the set is Non-(-ve) numbers.
+The fourth choice states that the set is non-negative numbers.
 For the first choice, a set is a negative whole number.
 There are no negative whole numbers.
-The whole number is (0, 1, 2, 3, 4, 5,…).
-For the second choice, the set is non-positive numbers.
-For non-positive integers, this choice is correct since non-positive integers include 0 and -ve numbers.
-For the third choice, the set is of negative integers.

 Solved example -4.

-For solved problem number 4, he draws like a roller 0, 1,2,3,4,5.
-And also draw -1,-2,-3,-4,-5 Q letter is placed at -4, the letter A is at -2.50, letter B at -1, and letter B’ at 0.
-Letter F is at +1, letter C at +2.5, and letter d at +4.
-Letter e is at +5.
-From the figure, how many positive numbers are more than negative ones?
-The positive numbers should be more than the negative numbers, but how many more?
+For solved problem number 4, he draws a line from 0 to 5.
+And also draw -1, -2, -3, -4, -5 Q letter is placed at -4, the letter A is at -2.50, letter B at -1, and letter B’ at 0.
+Letter F is at +1, letter C at +2.5, and letter D at +4.

-We will exclude c since it is +2.5 How many positive letters? we have F, d,e.
-Again, how many negative letters do you have with no fraction or decimal? we have B, Q.so 3-2=1, then c is the correct choice. check the analysis now, A is not a number since it is a fraction. c is not an integer, we have -2.50 B’ is zero. not Positive, negative, or nonnegative.
-The positive figures are F,d,e.
+So 3-2=1, then c is the correct choice.
+Check the analysis now.
+A is not a number since it is a fraction. c is not an integer, we have -2.50 B’ is zero.
+Not Positive, negative, or nonnegative.
+The positive figures are F, d, and e.
 The negative figures are B and Q.

 Solved problem -5.